 • In a large bowl, whisk together eggs*, stock concentrate, and ¼ cup water (½ cup for 4 servings). • Whisk in tempura mix until no lumps remain. • Fold in cabbage, garlic, scallion whites, and remaining ginger.
 Season with ½ tsp salt (1 tsp for 4) and pepper.
 Mix thoroughly to combine, 1-2 minutes.

-• Fluff rice with a fork; season with salt and pepper to taste. • Divide sesame ginger rice between plates.
-Cut okonomiyaki into quarters and place atop rice.
-Top with sriracha mayo and hoisin sauce.
+• Fluff rice with a fork; season with salt and pepper to taste. • Divide ginger rice between plates.
+Cut okonomiyaki fritters into quarters and place atop rice.
+Top with sriracha mayo and hoisin.
 Garnish with scallion greens and remaining sesame seeds.
 Serve.